vyshnavi-pvr/webapp/README.md

 # webapp

-# Steps to follow

-AMI get created on GitHub Actions .
+AMI gets created on GitHub Actions and available in dev and demo accounts on AWS.